SylviaOne/Repo-hub/README.md

-## I used to be a banker, but I lost interest.
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.